noirgif/Ataxx/README.md

 ## TO DO

-* Change the structure of the network

-* Make a function in env which generate feasible moves from the state

-* Rewrite the environment API to enable plays and getting available moves

 * Write a torch tensor version of the environment

 * Find out which gamma and reward function works better